courtcraw/mesadu_wdbinaries/docs/lab1.md

 ## Task 0.
 Download Files
 Download the Lab 1 working directory from the [github repo](https://github.com/courtcraw/mesadu_wdbinaries) and claim a binary in the [MESA Down Under Google Spreadsheet](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1356579440).
 Then, download the relevant donor model (HeStar or HeWD) and accretor model (cowd) for your binary from the <code>initial_donor_models</code> folder in the [github repo](https://github.com/courtcraw/mesadu_wdbinaries) and save it in your Lab 1 working directory.
 Note, the donor model files are formatted as '< type >_< mass >M[_Sc< entropy >].mod' and accretor models are formatted as 'cowd_< mass >M_Tc2e7.mod'.

-Here, we specify the entropy of the Helium White Dwarfs because ... ""
+Here, we specify the entropy of the Helium White Dwarfs because blah

 <br>